 Experience the music of Edvard Grieg, Sergei Rachmaninoff and Michael Gregor Scholl in this special concert conducted by Yoel Gamzou and with Delphine Lizé as soloist.

-YOUNG PHILHARMONIC ORCHESTRA OF BRANDENBURG
+YOUNG PHILHARMONIE BRANDENBURG

 YOEL GAMZOU conductor